The 11 Best Sunscreens for Your Face, According to Your Skin Type

 If you have acne-prone skin or oily skin, “be sure the product is labeled as oil-free or noncomedogenic,” Feely says.
 This mineral sunscreen from SkinCeuticals checks both of those boxes, but it is also formulated with aerated silica that absorbs up to 15 times its weight in oil.
 It goes on as a lightweight mousse and has a powder-like matte finish.

 This multitasking cream delivers sun protection via zinc oxide, while coconut, sunflower, and jojoba oils provide a unsticky source of moisture for your skin.
 The daily face sunscreen pick of AFAR associate editor Maggie Fuller, it comes in four different tint shades—sheer, ivory, sand, and tan—for light coverage on days you prefer to skip a full face of makeup.

 Ilia Beauty Super Serum Skin Tint SPF 40

 Best for dry skin

 Those with dry skin should consider a cream sunscreen or one that includes moisturizing ingredients like hyaluronic acid.
-The clean beauty company Ilia just released a new tinted SPF serum formulated with mineral zinc oxide blockers that comes in 18 shades and is packed with hyaluronic acid to keep skin plump and seal in hydration (plus it’s also oil free, noncomedogenic, and fragrance free).
+The clean beauty company Ilia has a tinted SPF serum formulated with mineral zinc oxide blockers that comes in 30 shades and is packed with hyaluronic acid to keep skin plump and seal in hydration (plus it’s also oil free, noncomedogenic, and fragrance free).